Topfeel

 Durability You Can Feel

-Bar-tacks at stress points (handle joins, zipper ends) extend life.
+Bar-tacks at stress points (handle joins, zipper ends) extend life significantly by preventing tearing.

-Reinforced base panels prevent sagging with heavier loads.
+Reinforced base panels prevent sagging with heavier loads, maintaining the bag's shape and structure.

 Sizing That Makes Sense